andk123/andk123.github.io/_projects/imagecompress.md

 ## Idea

 Image compression is an important topic in Content Delivery Network (CDN) and for content distributors.
 When a user asks for a specific file or image, this request is made to the root server that sends the image to the edge server.
 Now, if this image is requested multiple times, it will be stocked in a cache server close to the client to be distributed to a node in a timely manner and reduce overhead.
 These servers work with load balancers and other clusters to ensure low latency in the network.
-Now for the cases of images, a simple pciture may have different resolutions requested by different users at the same which will be cached.
+Now for the cases of images, a simple picture may have different resolutions requested by different users at the same which will be cached.
 User A asks for a medium resolution which is downloaded from the root server and stored in the cache, and User B ask for the same image, but in a higher resolution.

 Storing multiple images in a cache servers can prove to be costly, especially if there are many nodes in the network.
 To reduce the size of these nodes, we can compress the images, but what can we do about the multiple resolutions?
 In the case mentioned above, instead of storing the same image into 2 different resolutions, is there a way to save this image in 1 compressed resolution and when uncompressing it, having the choice to get one of the 2 resolutions.